 Once the above is done, the next step is to publish notice of change of name in a national Newspaper, this is to give the general public notice that you have officially changed your name.
 However, that is not where it ends; the next thing is to be sure that you inform the relevant individuals about your change of name.

 Due to modern day issues like financial fraud, terrorism threats etc. before you can prove your identity with the Government (e.g. getting an international passport or a drivers licence) and your banks etc, you will be required show legal court documents to prove your identity.
 The legal documents you will need to provide are the change of name affidavits and/or marriage certificate (if applicable).

 Who should you notify of your new name?

 Once you change your name in Nigeria, be sure to change your name on all of your personal documents, inform your employers so they can update their employee records (and any tax records).
-If you are still a student then consider informing your school – some people avoid informing their school because of the fear that it complicates matters if you were admitted with one name, and then graduated with another name.
+If you are still a student then consider informing your school – some people avoid informing their school or educational institution because of the fear that it complicates matters if you were admitted with one name, and then graduated with another name.
 Please note that there is no legal obligation to inform your school, if you decide not to because it is less complicated, then do not worry.
 Also, you should inform all your creditors and debtors about your change of name, and then finally all relevant government agencies.